trinidadgithub/IaC/README.md

   Illustrates how to deploy an AWS IoT thing (python based) on Docker using Terraform

-- **Site Reliability Engineering**
+- **sre/**

-  Practical information for becomming a successful SRE professional
+  Practical information for becomming a successful Site Reliability Engineering professional

 ## Getting Started